 Capstone is also a full member of the Association of Classical and Christian Schools and the Society for Classical Learning.
 Through these memberships, Capstone’s board of directors, leadership team, and faculty can participate in national cohorts of classical Christian educators and leaders that provide expertise, expand professional imagination and innovation, and foster deeper connections between faith and professional practices.

 Frequently Asked Questions

 The idea of Capstone Classical Academy originated in August of 2020 when a piece of property, a vision for quality education, and a dream brought a group of friends together for coffee.
 The classical method of education was explained, and by the end of a long coffee, this group had the beginning inspiration for classical and Christian education in the Fargo area.

-- We are more than 85% through a capital campaign to fund startup costs and construction of the new campus.
+- We are 95% through a capital campaign to fund startup costs and construction of the new campus.

-- 18 acres have been purchased and construction of the new campus has begun near the intersection of 64th Ave.
+- 18 acres have been purchased and construction of the new campus is underway at the intersection of 64th Ave.
 S. and 43 St. S. in Fargo.

 - Grades Pre-K through 8 currently meet at 3910 25th St. S. and at 2506 35th Ave.
 S.

 - An architect specializing in classical building design has developed the permanent site plans, with the goal of opening the 64th Ave. campus during the 2024-25 school year.

 Yes.
 As said in our mission statement, “Capstone Classical Academy engages students to acquire wisdom, cultivate virtue, and pursue rigorous academic study within a Christian worldview.”